ecmwf/open-ecpds/Options.md

 ### s3.bucketName
 This option allows for the provision of the S3 bucket name.
 If the bucket name is not explicitly defined, it is extracted from the path specified in the directory field.

+### s3.crossRegionAccess
+When enabled, the S3 client automatically follows cross-region redirects (HTTP 301 PermanentRedirect) to reach the correct AWS region for the target bucket, without needing to set s3.region explicitly.
+Useful when the bucket region is unknown or when a single host is used for buckets spread across multiple regions.

 ### s3.disableChunkedEncoding
 Allow disabling chunked encoding for PutObject and UploadPart requests.
 Setting this option has performance implications since the checksum for the payload will have to be pre-calculated before sending the data.
 If the payload is large this will affect the overall time required to upload an object.
 Using this option is recommended only if the endpoint does not implement chunked uploading.

+### s3.disableSdkRetries
+When enabled, disables the AWS SDK built-in retry logic for the S3 client.
+The SDK normally retries on certain transient errors (5xx responses, throttling) by replaying the request body, but this requires the input stream to support mark/reset.
+Since ECPDS feeds a non-resettable pipeline stream, a retry by the SDK results in "Content input stream does not support mark/reset, and was already read once".
+Enabling this option prevents that error for S3-compatible endpoints (such as MinIO, or Ceph) that may return responses the SDK considers retryable.
+ECpds handles its own retry logic at a higher level, so disabling SDK retries is safe.
+Default: no (SDK default retry policy applies).

 ### s3.dualstack
 Enabling this option allows the client to utilize AWS-provided dual-stack endpoints when communicating with the Amazon S3 service.
 However, it assumes that the network environment of the data movers supports IPv6 and is appropriately configured to use it.
 This setting ensures attempts to utilize IPv6-capable endpoints for interactions with S3.